What Is Natural Transitions?

-Back before our society became so mobile and complex, there were community members who were considered knowledgeable and were seen as the navigators who helped their community transition from one stage to another by providing education, insight, teaching skills and lending emotional, spiritual and mental support.
-They were both teacher and cheerleader, mentor and friend.
-In modern terms they were coaches who drew from their experience with life and different situations to spot when someone was missing a skill set, an insight or an understanding.
+Back before our society became so mobile and complex, there were community members who were considered knowledgeable and acted as the navigators.
+They helped their community transition from one stage to another by providing education, insight, teaching skills and lending emotional, spiritual, and mental support.
+They were both teacher and cheerleader, both mentor and friend.
+In modern terms, they were coaches who drew from their experience with life and different situations to spot when someone was missing a skill set, an insight, or an understanding.

 The Importance of Communication

-Live long enough and you’re likely to encounter challenges such as midlife, retirement, illnesses, weight problems, disability and death issues and all the awkward things about those transitions that no one you know ever really wants to talk about.
-Now you know someone who can and will talk with you about those things in a safe, totally confidential and respectful setting.
+Live long enough and you’re likely to encounter challenges such as midlife, retirement, illnesses, weight problems, disability and death issues, and all the awkward things about those transitions that no one you know ever really wants to talk about.
+Now you know someone who can and will talk with you about those things in a safe, confidential, and respectful setting.

 Many people have managed to transition through most of these things by themselves.
 Human beings are quite adaptable and resilient.
-But what if you could invest some time and money and effort and make that painful transition in a few weeks or months instead of suffering for years?
+But what if you could invest some time, money, and effort to make that painful transition in a few weeks or months instead of suffering for years?